convox/docs/docs/example-apps/rails.md

 ---
 title: "Rails"
+description: "Deploy a Ruby on Rails application on Convox with PostgreSQL and Docker"
 ---

+# Rails

 This guide will show you how to install a Rails app to Convox using an [example application](https://github.com/convox-examples/rails).